tensorflow/tfhub.dev/assets/docs/marathi-numbers-1-40/README.md

+# Publisher marathi-numbers-1-40
+Marathi numbers 1 through 40

+## marathi-numbers-1-40
-Tensorflow model for identifying marathi numbers 1 through 40 from audio recording.
+Tensorflow audio model for identifying marathi numbers 1 through 40 from audio recordings

 This is the code for inferencing using this model: